2bttns/2bttns/app/README.md

 Any reference to "Users" in the 2bttns admin app refers to dmin users logged in via GitHub OAuth.
 Admin users manage the 2bttns dashboard, managing various aspects of the app, such as games, gameobjects, and 2bttns API secret keys.

-Customers who are sent to 2bttns to play games are referred to as "Players".
+Consumers who are sent to 2bttns to play games are referred to as "Players".

+### Credentials Login

+You can create admin users that can log in to the admin app with credentials (email and password) by running the `npm run create-admin:dev` command.

+Select the "Create Admin Credentials using Username/Password" prompt and enter the email and password you want the new admin user to use when logging in to the 2bttns admin console.

+Using these credentials, you can log in to the admin app at `/auth/signIn`.
+If you aren't logged in, you will be redirected to the login page automatically.

+In production, you can run the `npm run create-admin:prod` command.
+Be sure your `.env.production` environment variables are configured correctly.

-### GitHub OAuth
+### GitHub OAuth (Optional)

-2bttns uses GitHub OAuth through NextAuth to authenticate 2bttns admin users.
+2bttns supports GitHub OAuth through NextAuth out of the box.

 To set up GitHub OAuth, set the following credentials in your `.env` file: